domaindrivendev/Swashbuckle.AspNetCore/README.md

 ### Change CSS or JS Paths ###

-By default, the Swagger UI inclide default CSS and JS, but if you need to change path or URL (ex CDN):
+By default, the Swagger UI include default CSS and JS, but if you wish to change the path or URL (for example to use a CDN):

 ```csharp
 app.UseSwaggerUI(c =>